Battles of ancient Rome

 (30 July 101 BCE)

-Battle of Vercellae was an armed clash between the legions led by Gaius Marius and the forces of the Germanic Cimbri tribe.
+Battle of Vercellae was an armed clash that took place on July 30, 101 BCE between the Roman legions led by Gaius Marius and the forces of the Germanic Cimbri tribe.
+The battle ended with…Więcej

 Battle of Ad Decimum